artalar/reatom/docs/src/content/docs/getting-started/setup.md

   order: 1
 ---

+Reatom is a framework-agnostic state manager, and you can use it with various adapters for different frameworks.
+This guide provides a common usage with React.js, as it is the most commonly used view library currently.

 ## Create new project from template

 You can use [degit](https://github.com/Rich-Harris/degit) package for quick start project with reatom.